x3ric/asm/Readme.md

 ## Overview

-This is a powerful REPL (Read-Eval-Print Loop) tool for assembling, analyzing, and executing x86-64 assembly code and shellcode in real-time.
+This is a Assembly REPL (Read-Eval-Print Loop) tool for assembling, analyzing, and executing x86-64 assembly as form of shellcode.

 ## Features

-- Disassembly with syntax highlighting
+- Symbol introspection with base address resolution
-- Interactive shellcode development
+- Interactive shellcode development environment
-- Symbol resolution and analysis
+- Symbol lookup and analysis tools
-- File save/load functionality
+- File save/load asm/shellcode
-- Hex and Assembly input modes
-- Code execution

 ## Installation